Failed back syndrome: Nerve injury

 Laceration of a nerve root, or damage from cautery or traction can lead to chronic pain, however this can be difficult to determine.
 Chronic compression of the nerve root by a persistent agent such as disc, bone (osteophyte) or scarring can also permanently damage the nerve root.
 Epidural scarring caused by the initial pathology or occurring after the surgery can also contribute to nerve damage.
 In one study of failed back patients, the presence of pathology was noted to be at the same site as the level of surgery performed in 57% of cases.
 The remaining cases developed pathology at a different level, or on the opposite side, but at the same level as the surgery was performed.
 In theory, all failed back patients have some sort of nerve injury or damage which leads to a persistence of symptoms after a reasonable healing time.

 Diagnosis

-Management
+Diagnosis is done with a physical exam, oral history, followed by medial imaging such as MRI.
+If the patient has ferromagnetic implants, then a CT exam is done instead.
+Specialized tests such as blood work, specific nerve tests, etc. may be used if necessary.
+X-rays are also often conducted, since they are inexpensive and simple.

+Management/Treatment

-Failed back syndrome (FBS) is a well-recognized complication of surgery of the lumbar spine.
+Failed back syndrome is a well-recognized complication of surgery of the lumbar spine.
 It can result in chronic pain and disability, often with disastrous emotional and financial consequences to the patient.
 Many patients have traditionally been classified as "spinal cripples" and are consigned to a life of long-term narcotic treatment with little chance of recovery.
 Despite extensive work in recent years, FBS remains a challenging and costly disorder.